 5) The brain connects new information to old

-On the other hand, we might regard MBE as a fact-checking tool for many of the things we do in the classroom.
-A sort of Socratic Triple Filter that checks whether things are true (based on our current understanding and evidence available), good (if they have a positive impact on students’ achievement), and useful (whether teachers can apply them in the classroom).
-This filter looks at a particular classroom practice and asks: is there a theory in psychology that might explain why this is positive for learning?
+MBE uses an inquiry-based approach that goes something like this: it looks at a particular classroom practice and asks: is there a theory in psychology that might explain why this is positive for learning?
 If there is, then the question becomes: is there neuroscientific evidence to support this?
 If the answer is yes, then we might want to keep doing it.
 If the answer from both psychology, neuroscience (and educational practice) is no, we might want to revisit the concept and try a different approach.

 That means that, as ELT teachers, we should rethink the idea of labelling students according to their learning preferences since we have robust evidence that a multifaceted approach to teaching, in which we offer multiple representations of new knowledge, is beneficial to every learner.